resir014/resir014.xyz/src/content/etc/dnscrypt/index.md

 Press Enter to add it to the list, then press OK and Apply.

 Congratulations, DNSCrypt is now configured on your Mac!
-Run the DNS leak test again, just to make sure.
+Run the DNS leak test again, just to make sure it's configured correctly.

 ---